pellared/otel-logs-talk/outline.md

 You can use complex attributes and

-You can also reuse the attributes accross signals.
+You can also reuse the attributes across signals.

 It is critical for libraries and frameworks adding OpenTelemetry instrumentation to make sure to not couple it to any other library like log4j.